USS Bonefish (SS-582): Service history

 On 17 May 1978, Bonefish put to sea for the western Pacific.
 Once again, she made the usual port visits and conducted exercises with units of friendly navies.
 The warship ended the deployment with her arrival back at San Diego on 28 October.
 She then conducted type training and other exercises along the California coast for the remainder of the year and into 1979.

 During the first five months of 1979, Bonefish underwent a regular overhaul at the Pearl Harbor Naval Shipyard.
 On 1 June, the submarine embarked upon a deployment to South America.
 The voyage took her through the Panama Canal to the Caribbean Sea.
 She visited Trinidad, Tobago, Curaçao, Colombia, Venezuela, and the Netherlands Antilles before retransiting the canal.
 Thereafter, Bonefish stopped in Ecuador, Peru, and Chile.
 Throughout the cruise, the warship conducted UNITAS exercises with the armed forces of the countries visited.
 At the end of the South American deployment, she resumed normal operations out of San Diego, and that employment occupied her time for the remainder of 1979 and during 11 of the 12 months of 1980.

 On 8 December 1980, Bonefish stood out of San Diego on her way to duty with the 7th Fleet.
 The usual calls to Far Eastern ports punctuated her periods at sea engaged in training missions.
 The submarine ended that cruise at San Diego on 14 July 1981.
 Following the normal post-deployment leave and upkeep period, she resumed operations along the west coast of North America.

 That employment continued until 8 June 1982, when Bonefish departed San Diego on her way to the east coast.
 She transited the Panama Canal on 23 June and arrived in Naval Station Charleston, South Carolina, her new home port, on 6 July.
 On 11 August the submarine put to sea to participate in NATO exercises in the North Atlantic.
 At the end of those operations, she visited Hamburg, West Germany, and Portsmouth, England, before returning to Charleston on 9 October.

 Normal operations out of Charleston occupied Bonefish for the remainder of 1982 and during the first three weeks of 1983.
 On 25 January, the submarine commenced a 14-month overhaul at the Charleston Naval Shipyard.
 She resumed active service in the western Atlantic and West Indian operating areas on 5 April 1984 and remained so engaged through the end of the year.

+Between 1984 and 1988, the USS Bonefish (SS-582) was primarily engaged in U.S. fleet exercises, serving as one of the non-nuclear combat submarines still in operation in the U.S. Navy.